 “If an institution is offering postsecondary education through distance or correspondence education to students in a State in which it is not physically located or in which it is otherwise subject to State Jurisdiction as determined by the State, the institution must meet any State requirements for it to be legally offering distance or correspondence education in that State.
 An institution must be able to document to the Secretary the State’s approval upon request.”
-Federal and State Regulations on "State Authorization" of Distance Education

 Students who have a complaint or grievance should work through the campus process first.
-The Student Grievance Procedure outlines appropriate steps to reach resolution.
+The Student Complaint Procedure outlines appropriate steps to reach resolution.
 If after following LSUA's process, the issue is not satisfactorily resolved internally and the student seeks additional resolution, grievances may be appealed to either the student's home agency or the institution's home state agency.
 Questions about the process can be directed to email@example.com.

 Please use the following resource to locate each state's contact agency: http://nc-sara.org/content/state-portal-agency-contacts.